apache/logging-log4cxx/src/site/markdown/log-flow.md

 3. Neutral: This filter neither rejects nor accepts the message, it will be passed on to the next filter in the chain

+If a filter accepts the message, the message will be logged.
-If no filter rejects or accepts the message, the message will be logged.
+If no filter rejects the message, the message will be logged.

 The following flow diagram shows how messages flow through the system: